What Counts as Information?

 Churchill’s engineers thought they were protecting speech.
 They were forced to protect rhythm.
 Cryptographers thought they were protecting keys.
 They were forced to protect timing, power, radiation, cache access, and speculative execution.

-Each generation discovers that the last generation’s definition of “the secret” was too narrow.
+Each generation discovers that the last generation’s definition was too narrow.

 Privacy, Anonymity, AI